Alishmanz/my_Excelent_repo/README.md

 try:
     from textblob import TextBlob
-except Exception as e:  # pragma: no cover
+except Exception as e:  # pragma: no cover./
     sys.stderr.write(
         "\n[!]
 TextBlob is not installed.
 Install with: pip install textblob\n" )